 The number of berths varies according to the caravan.
 Additional space is created in the ERIBA Feeling by the lifting roof or pop-top roof, for example, which creates two additional berths and provides space for the whole family as a result.
 This makes the ERIBA Feeling the perfect touring caravan for families or a flexible number of people.

 The ERIBA Touring easily accommodates two to three people – young couples or families, for example.
 In the ERIBA Triton 418 and in the ERIBA Troll 550, there’s even enough room for up to four people in the smallest of spaces.
-The ERIBA Living and the ERIBA Exciting has room for the most people: it has 6, 7, 8 or even 9 berths thanks to the optional pop-top roof or lifting roof, as well as the clever bunk beds.
+The ERIBA Nova has room for the most people: it has 6, 7 or even 8 berths thanks to the clever bunk beds.

 The Importance of the Caravans Weight